- Irrigation Symbols Overview

 Locate the Schedule Symbol blocks by following the yellow lines from the family of symbols on the "Irrigation Symbols" drawing to a location off to the side of that family.

-The Schedule Blocks represent between two and six possible combinations for that particular radius, each representing different options for different manufacturers.
+The Schedule Symbol blocks represent between two and six possible combinations for that particular radius, each representing different options for different manufacturers.

 You can find them in the folder LandFX\Blocks\Graphics\Irrigation\schedule_symbols pictured to the right).

 Editing Our Default Head Symbols

 If a head symbol is close to, but not exactly, how you want it to look, you can make minor edits to the symbol by opening its drawing within our library.

-For more information, please see our instructions for Editing Our Default Head Symbols.
+For more information, see our instructions for Editing Our Default Head Symbols.